TrueFit/CashRegister/README.md

 ### Using sbt

 In the root of the directory type `sbt`.
 This will drop you in an interactive console.
 Typing `run` will compile and run the program, placing the `output.csv` file in the root directory.
 If you modify the source code you can type `reload` to refresh the console session.
-To run test you can use the `test` command.
+To run tests you can use the `test` command.
 You can also build a new jar file by typing `assembly`, which will place the file as `target/scala-2.11/CashRegister.jar`

 ### Thoughts, Critiques, and Future Features